lansolo99/lansolo.dev/content/posts/2023-a-year-in-review.md

 ## September

 - I designed and developed a whole new agency website for [Pommeclic](https://www.pommeclic.com/).
+- I designed / animated / developed an animated game prototype leveraging the Tinder swipe gesture.
+I decided to make it [open-source on dev.to](https://dev.to/lansolo99/a-tinder-like-card-game-with-framer-motion-35i5) after the client gave up with idea.

 ## October

 - I worked on a revamped version of the "spot the difference" mini-game for Banque Populaire.
 I did both artwork and [development](https://web-prod.bpce-bpri-prod-web2.nfrance.net/jeu-7-erreurs-2023-11/).

+- Once again, the well advertised Hacktoberfest drove me in to open-source contribution.
+I participated on the small [file-api](https://github.com/Xkonti/file-api) project, with 2 validated PRs.
+This was the opportunity to experiment a bit with Docker and Bun runtime.

 ## November